Hili Tropper

-Yehiel Moshe "Hili" Tropper (יְחִיאֵל מֹשֶׁה "חִילִי" טְרוֹפֵּר; born 22 April 1978) is an Israeli educator, social worker and politician.
-He is currently a member of the Knesset for National Unity and served as a minister without portfolio in the thirty-seventh government from 2023 to 2024.
-Tropper previously served as Minister of Culture and Sports from 2020 to 2022.
+Yehiel Moshe "Hili" Tropper (יְחִיאֵל מֹשֶׁה "חִילִי" טְרוֹפֵּר; born 22 April 1978), sometimes spelled Chili, is an Israeli politician, educator, and social worker.
+Serving in the Knesset for Blue and White since 2019, he held office as Minister of Culture and Sport from 2020 to 2022 and as a minister without portfolio in the emergency wartime cabinet from 2023 to 2024.
+Ahead of the 2026 Israeli elections, Tropper co-founded the Zionist Home – The Reservists list with Yoaz Hendel in July 2026 under the initial name Foundations of Israel; he withdrew from the alliance days before the closure of lists and joined Yashar.

 Biography

-Tropper was born in Jerusalem in 1978, one of nine children of Rabbi Daniel Tropper.
-He attended Horev yeshiva and during his national service in the Israel Defense Forces, he was part of the Duvdevan Unit.
-He became a social worker and earned a BA in humanities from the Open University and an MA in Jewish history and education from the Lander Institute.
-He worked for the Bat Yam municipality and in 2007 also started to run the Branco Weiss school in Ramle, where he was the principal for five years.
+Tropper was born in Jerusalem in 1978, one of nine children of Faigie Tropper and Rabbi Daniel Tropper.
+He attended Horev yeshiva and during his national service in the Israel Defense Forces, was part of the Duvdevan Unit.
+He became a Social Worker and earned a BA in humanities from the Open University and an MA in Jewish history and education from the Lander Institute.
+He worked for the Bat Yam municipality and in 2007 worked at the Branco Weiss school in Ramle, where he was the principal for five years.

 From 2013 to 2015 Tropper served as senior advisor to Minister of Education Shai Piron, and in 2015 he was appointed Director of Education, Culture and Welfare in the Yeruham Municipality.

-Tropper is married with four children and lives in Nes Harim.
+Tropper is married to Tsofit Tropper, a nurse at Hadassah Medical Center.
+Together, they have four children and live in Nes Harim.